 - Other family income and expense information, excluding consumer debt

 The difference between the cost and expected family contribution is financial need or financial aid eligibility.

 You can make some quick calculations of your expected family contribution with this online tool provided by the College Board.
 The Institutional Methodology (IM) results from this exercise will give you an approximation of what you will be asked to contribute for one year of college expenses.

-Once you have completed the SU financial aid application process, including the CSS PROFILE and the FAFSA, any results from the estimator tools noted above will be superseded by your actual application.
+Once you have completed the SU financial aid application process, any results from the estimator tool noted above will be superseded by your actual application.